Glaphyrarcha: Distribution

 G. euthrepta is endemic to New Zealand.
-It has been collected at Arthur's Pass.
+It has been observed in both the North and South Islands having been collected at Arthur's Pass and at Manaia in the Waikato region.

 Biology and behaviour

 This species is attracted to light and the holotype was originally collected by Scott after it entered his house at night.
-G. euthrepta is on the wing in early November.
+G. euthrepta is on the wing in late October and early November.
 G. euthrepta has a typical carposinid posture at rest with its wings scarcely overlapping and held largely flat.